niuware/niuware.github.io/quick-docs.md

 You can change the name of the view filename to load by setting the attribute `view` as shown in section Views: <a href="#views-attributes">Template Attributes</a>.

-For the Admin application, all views filenames should end with `-admin.view.twig`.
+For the Admin application, all views filenames should be in the `views/admin` subdirectory.

+`public/views/admin/my-account.view.twig`

 <a name="views-render"></a>
 ### Views: Rendering